wdbm/shijian/README.md

 alpha.printout()
 ```

 All clocks are recorded in the shijian list of clocks.
-Printouts of the clocks are available in two styles: full and statistics.
-The full style returns the elapsed times of all clocks while the default statistics style returns the mean times of all clocks of the same name.
+Printouts of clocks are available in two styles: full and statistics.
+The style "full" returns the elapsed times of all clocks while the default style "statistics" returns the mean times of all clocks of the same name.

 ```Python
 shijian.clocks.printout(style = "full")
 shijian.clocks.printout()
 ```

-# future

-Under consideration are timing decorators.